Amfilochia: Population

-Transportation
+Transport

 Amfilochia has a port which is sometimes used for the import of grain.
 It is linked with the GR-5 (E55 and E951, Antirrio - Messolonghi - Ioannina) and is also traversed by the GR-42 that serves Vonitsa, Preveza and the island of Lefkada.
 Amfilochia is linked with the Ionia Odos, a toll road that bypasses the town itself.
 Amfilochia is not linked with a railway.